covalenthq/goldrush-decoder/README.md

 1.  **Config**: A `config` is a mapping of a contract address, network, and protocol name to create a unique configuration for every protocol on all the networks across all the chains for all the contracts.
 A protocol can have a collection of configs in an array.
 It looks like

     ```ts
-    export type Config = {
+    export type Configs = {
         protocol_name: string;
         network: Chain;
         address: string;
         is_factory: boolean;
-    };
+    }[];
     ```

-2.  **Decoder**: A `class` that has different methods that enable the decoding logic to run.
+2.  **Decoder**: The `Decoder` class has different methods that enable the decoding logic to run.
 The various methods are

     1.  `initDecoder`: Scans the `./services/decoder/protocols` directory for all the protocols, extracts the `configs` from them and creates a mapping to the respective decoding function.
 It is run when the server starts.
-    2.  `on`: Creates a decoding function for the specified protocol name and event name on the specified networks.
+    2.  `on`: Creates a decoding function for the specified protocol name on the specified networks.
 Its declaration is:

         ```ts
         Decoder.on(